“Our goal is to make it so there's as little friction as possible to having a social experience.”

 3. Employee engagement

 Touchy subject, we know, but also a huge source of friction for your business.
-So huge, in fact, that Gallup estimates a that the U.S. has $450 to 550 billion in lost productivity every year due to disengaged employees—one of the primary symptoms of dysfunction.
+So huge, in fact, that Gallup estimates a that the U.S. has in lost productivity every year due to disengaged employees—one of the primary symptoms of dysfunction.
 Ouch!

 Dysfunction in the workplace is common, but there’s a big difference between the occasional missing yogurt and company-wide chaos and discontent.
 A decrease in employee engagement can indicate some type of friction, whether its administrative-based (improper use of tools or procedures) or relationship-based (a communication breakdown somewhere that's causing frustration).

-Here are a couple of areas of dysfunction to look out for at your company:
+Here are a couple of areas of friction to look out for at your company:

 - Employees operating outside of standard operating procedure to move their projects along